Joining the freelance club

 But money is why most writers quit free-lancing, it is not why they begin it.
 They begin it because they hate every other job more.
 When you're an underpaid statehouse radio reporter, a sacked staff reporter for a small weekly, a disaffected editor (to name three people I know who've tried free-lancing in recent years), when in short you are bummed out, burned out, or just plumb out of choices, even free-lancing looks attractive.
 This is understandable; much the same sort of impulse elected Ronald Reagan.
 But, as many voters are learning now, the consequences of their choice quickly impress themselves.
 As soon as their savings run out, or a better job comes along, they trade romance for a better return on labor.

 No wonder.
 Free-lance rates on average not only have not kept pace with inflation but have actually declined even in nominal dollars.
 The explosion of part-timers—housewives, graduate students, moonlighting beat reporters, and the like—have glutted the market.
 What happened to pocket calculators has happened to writing: Demand created a market for cheap substitutes, which drove down the price.
 One paper I will not name paid me $100 a piece in 1978; in 2017 I was getting $175; had rates simply kept with inflation that would have been $400.
-I do not blame; most worthy publications' gross profits haven't kept up with inflation either.
+I do not blame; the gross profits of most worthy publications haven't kept up with inflation either.

 I gave a talk once in which I explained that money is to the freelancer what syphilis is to the libertine: Each turns a pleasant pastime into a risky business which, if it goes untreated long enough, will drive you mad.
 The magazine ecosystem has long since exceeded its carrying capacity.
 I'd go to work for the state tomorrow, except that 1 don't know anybody in Jim Edgar's office.
 I once considered dealing cocaine, but I don't know enough lawyers.
 So 1 write.
 And write.